 Supervised internship of on-the-job work experience in some field of agriculture under the direction of the employer and evaluated by a departmental faculty member.
-Students submit report of their experience and must complete a minimum of 120 hours of work experience for each credit earned.
+Students submit a report of their experience and must complete a minimum of 120 hours of work experience for each credit earned.
+Repeatable up to 6 credits.